 The Fishermen and the Risen Christ: 153 Reasons Why I Love and Believe the Story

-The first paragraph of Norman Maclean's A River Runs Through It delighted me with its authenticity when I opened the book on a camping trip many summers ago.
-"In our family, there was no clear line between religion and fly fishing," the narrator begins, noting that his father was a minister who tied his own flies. … Continue reading The Fishermen and the Risen Christ: 153 Reasons Why I Love and Believe the Story
+The first paragraph of Norman Maclean's A River Runs Through It delighted me when I opened the book on a camping trip many summers ago.
+"In our family, there was no clear line between religion and fly fishing," the narrator begins, noting that his father was a minister who tied his own flies.
+He told us … Continue reading The Fishermen and the Risen Christ: 153 Reasons Why I Love and Believe the Story

 How to Speak of Easter Hope without Harming the Humble Christ